zcash/lcwg/meeting-notes/lcwg-dev-58.md

 ###  Action Items from previous meeting
 - ~Enable ZIP-317 booleans on the sdk and do small releases~.
-This has been deprioritized by ECC to focus on Sbs.
-Minimum fee of 10000 zat may or may not be included in next release.
+This has been deprioritized by ECC to focus on Sbs. ~Minimum fee of 10000 zat may or may not be included in next release~.
+Nuttycom confirms that the ECC team discussed this after the call and verified that the next version of each of the SDKs will ship with a 10,000 ZAT fixed fee.

 ### Action Items from this meeting
 - @decentralistdan representing ZF and @pacu as ZWCD will get together to shape up the ZIP-317 outreach.
-Any technical follow-ups needed with ECC's core team will be channeled through Zooko.
+Any technical follow-ups needed that involve ECC's Core Team will be channeled through Zooko.